BAAI-DCAI/DataOptim/README.md

 ## Training & evaluation details
 In the training stage, we first sample the data in the submitted file.
 Then based on the [pretrained weights](https://huggingface.co/liuhaotian/llava-pretrain-llama-2-7b-chat) of LLaVA-LLaMA-2-7B, we perform the finetuning stage with selected data.
+The base LLM model LLama-2-7B-Chat could be found [here](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).

-The training script is shown as follows:
+The training script is shown as follows, which is modified based on this [script](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune.sh):
 ```
 ################## LLaMA-2 ##################
 PROMPT_VERSION="llava_llama_2"